 In spite of the location far north, Tromso enjoys a moderate oceanic climate.

-Summer weather ranges from 5 degres Celsius and rain to 28 degres Celsius and fantastic swimming conditions for the undaunted.
+Summer weather ranges from 5 degrees Celsius and rain to 28 degrees Celsius and fantastic swimming conditions for the undaunted.

 Winter in Tromso is not especially cold; the average January temperature is minus 4 degrees Celsius.
 There is often a lot of snow, and the relatively mild winter is perfect for outdoor activities.